joealden/corum-client/docs/2-design.md

 placeholder

 ### Test Plan
+TODO:
 - Describe the steps taken to test that the site is in working condition
 - Talk about how ESLint helps to catch bugs before runtime
-- Talk about how unit + integration + e2e testing will automate the test plan described above when implemented
+- Talk about how unit + integration + e2e (end to end) testing will automate the test plan described above when implemented